Naim995/naim-limani/Task1/README.md

  ## Exploratory testing notes:

-- (Header)Display header should be displayed (High)
+- (Header)Header should be displayed
-   - "3 dots" icon should open menu on right side
+   - "3 dots" menu icon should open menu on right side
-   - Filter button should open left side menu
    - Transfer button opens transfer page
    - When searching and before inputing anything user is able to swipe left and right through dates
+   - Filter button should open left side menu
 - Filter screen:
   - should display account selection button
+    - account selection should display all enabled accounts
+    - currency should be displayed under the account title
   - should display button for filtering by day, week, month, year, all interval and choose date
+    - filter buttons should be highlighted when activated
+    - filter button when activated should collapse filter menu and display main screen
   - Check if day filter works correctly
   - Check week filter date works correctly by settings "FirstDayOfWeek=Mon"
   - Check Month filter